 All students are required to complete a three-credit capstone project as the culminating experience of the program.
 This course, taken during the student’s last semester, demonstrates the student’s advanced grasp of the discipline of higher education administration and provides the opportunity to synthesize all of the theoretical and practical content taught during the program into one course experience.
 Each student works with a faculty advisor who serves as a guide through the detailed development and execution of the project and related deliverables.
 The capstone project is also an opportunity for students to develop connections and gain mentors to help them progress in their career upon graduation.
 To successfully fulfill the capstone requirement, students must complete an applied research project or an in-depth research paper, and defend their work in front of a panel of faculty and experts.

-Note: This course meets asynchronously online and requires department approval.
+Note: This course meets online.

 The practicum allows students to apply classroom concepts in the field.
 Participants spend a semester in a department or functional area of an institution and gain experience as a higher education administrator.
 Students are expected to reflect on the practicum and synthesize the experience with their coursework.
 Students work with an advisor for this learning experience, and assignments evaluate their learning throughout the duration of the practicum.
 Students may take up to two elective practicums as part of their course of study.
 This opportunity gives students a better understanding of possible career paths through hands-on experience.